grasshopper7/extentreports-cucumber7-adapter/README.md

 To **build** from source use ```install -Dmaven.test.failure.ignore=true``` or ```install -Dmaven.test.skip=true```.
 This ignores intentional test failures from stopping the build.

-**Dependency** - To work with the latest [ExtentReports version 5](https://github.com/extent-framework/extentreports-java/wiki), which includes support for latest **Spark, PDF *(New Feature, check 'Extent PDF Reporter' section below)*, Klov and Json** reporters, add the below dependency.
+**Dependency** - To work with the latest [ExtentReports version 5](https://github.com/extent-framework/extentreports-java/wiki), which includes support for latest **Spark, PDF *(New Feature, check 'Extent PDF Reporter' section below)*, Ported HTML *(New Feature, check 'HTML Reporter' section)*, Klov and Json** reporters, add the below dependency.
 The HTML and Logger reporters, among others, have been deprecated.
 For more details refer to the **POM Dependencies** section of the [article](http://ghchirp.tech/3196/).

 ```
 <dependency>